Edgar Cayce: Earth changes

+Research library

-His son Hugh Lynn proposed that they develop a library of research into the phenomena and sponsor study groups, with Cayce doing two readings a day.
-The association accepted this, and Hugh Lynn began a monthly bulletin for association members.
+Cayce's son Hugh Lynn proposed that they develop a library of research into the phenomena exhibited by his father and sponsor study groups, with Cayce doing two readings a day.
+The association accepted this, and Hugh Lynn began publishing a monthly bulletin for association members.
 The bulletin contained readings on general-interest subjects, interesting cases, book reviews on psychic subjects, health hints from readings, and news about psychic phenomena in other fields.

-Hugh Lynn narrowed the mailing list to about 300, and the association's first annual congress was held in June 1932.
-He procured speakers on metaphysical and psychic subjects, and included public readings by Cayce.
-Members left the conference eager to start study groups in their own areas.
-Records were kept of everything which went on in the readings, including Cayce's attitudes and routines.
-Everything was then checked with the subjects of the readings (most of whom were not present during the reading), and the data was published in a study entitled "100 cases of clairvoyance".
-However, the scientific consensus was that the experiments were not conducted under test conditions.
 Hugh Lynn continued to build files of case histories, parallel studies in psychic phenomena, and research readings for the study groups.

 Association activities remained simple.
 Members raised funds for an office, library and vault, which they added to the Cayce residence in 1940–41.
-No sign guided visitors to the center.
 Association membership averaged 500 to 600, with the annual turnover about 50 percent.
 The other half was a solid basis for research, an audience for case studies, pamphlets, and bulletins, including the congress bulletin, which was a yearbook and record of congress events.
 A mailing list of several thousand served people who remained interested in Cayce's activities.